Challenge / Goal

 At the strategic and measure level, the corridor facilitated the identification of the most suitable design and operational options to improve the quality of bus services provided in the southern and eastern periphery, increasing the environmental performance, reliability and speed of public transportation.
 Overall, the corridor is expected to provide higher quality and more attractive bus services, that are competitive with private cars, and result in an increase in public transport patronage.

 This measure is in fact the first step for the implementation of the high level of bus service corridors in the outer city areas, partly included in Madrid’s ‘living lab’ (South-East Corridor) - two south-eastern peripheral districts: Puente de Vallecas and Villa de Vallecas.
 The measure is critical for the subsequent design and implementation of the whole corridor.
-Therefore, a pilot section of approximately 3.7 km is beijing implemented connecting the living lab with the districts of Moratalaz, San Blas-Canillejas and Ciudad Lineal, all of them in the Eastern periphery of Madrid.
+Therefore, a pilot section of approximately 3.7 km was implemented connecting the living lab with the districts of Moratalaz, San Blas-Canillejas and Ciudad Lineal, all of them in the Eastern periphery of Madrid.

-Different options for segregation (physical/flexible/virtual), priority (using information and communication, ICT tools) and enforcement (ICT tools/video cameras) are analysed.
+Different options for segregation (physical/flexible/virtual), priority (using information and communication, ICT tools) and enforcement (ICT tools/video cameras) were analysed.
 This new corridor is connected to intermodal facilities to ease modal transfer between public transport services, and bus stops are adapted in order to provide boarding times in line with the high level of service standards.
 Additionally, existing routes are redefined to accommodate the new high-level service corridor.

-As of November 2018, the construction project has been completed and it defines with the necessary detail for the execution works the following aspects, among others: rearrangement of crossroads, parking facilities, new signals, adapting bus stops, connection with other intermodal public transport facilities, ICT tools, etc.
+As of November 2018, the construction project has been completed and it defined with the necessary detail for the execution works the following aspects, among others: rearrangement of crossroads, parking facilities, new signals, adapting bus stops, connection with other intermodal public transport facilities, ICT tools, etc.

 Want to learn more about the lessons learned, financial details and results?Log in